Christina Aguilar: 2008–present: Live performances and concerts

 She has performed in several recurrent concerts of her previous projects, including "6.2.13" and "Kon Nok Kab Dok Mai: The Original Return".
 She has participated in many contributory concerts, special events and music festivals.

 On 21 and 22 May 2016, Aguilar performed in the "Christina Kingdom Concert" as her 25th anniversary.

 In 2016, at the "Million Albums Concert" (คอนเสิร์ตล้านตลับ), she performed with various artists including Tata Young, Mai Charoenpura, Myria Benedetti, Beau Sunita, and Nicole Theriault on 7–9 October 2016 at Royal Paragon Hall.

 In 2018, Aguilar made her official comeback after seven years with the single "Ter (เธอ)".

+In 2023, Aguilar performed in the “Christina Q Concert” on December 9, the biggest solo concert of her career after her debut for 33 years.

+In 2024, Aguilar reunited with Bird Thongchai for the special EP "Khon Nok Kab Dok Mai: Dream For Love."
+She performed two songs, "Rak Ter Tao Rai" and "Lao Soo Kan Fang," alongside Bird Thongchai, Mai Charoenpura, Poo Anchalee, and Lydia.
+These songs marked her first new releases in six years and her first collaboration with Bird Thongchai in decades.